GfellerLab/MixMHC2pred/FAQ.md

 MixMHC2pred is a predictor of MHC-II ligands displayed at the cell surface.
 It combines predictions of affinity to MHC-II molecules together with other features linked to antigen processing and presentation.
-It can work for any human MHC-II allele (HLA-DR/-DP/-DQ) as well as for many mouse, cattle and chicken alleles.
+It can work for any human MHC-II allele (HLA-DR/-DP/-DQ) as well as for many alleles from other species.

-Peptides ranking high in MixMHC2pred predictions are more likely to elicit CD4+ T cell recognition.
+Peptides with lower %Ranks in MixMHC2pred predictions are more likely to elicit CD4+ T cell recognition

 ## How should I interpret the output of MixMHC2pred